ivytag101/Home/README.md

 <blockquote>This is not by accident: To whom a browser is given, a search is expected.</blockquote>
-- 👋 Hi, I’m @MikelKraft
+- 👋 Hi, I’m @MikelKraft <br />
-- 👀 I’m interested in Web Development, Graphics and the Blockchain...
+- 👀 I’m interested in Web Development, Graphics and the Blockchain...<br />
-- 🌱 I’m currently learning Computer Sciences...
+- 🌱 I’m currently learning Computer Sciences...<br />
-- 💞️ I might be open to collaborations ...
+- 💞️ I might be open to collaborations ...<br />
-- 📫 I'm in love with frontend and Backend (html, css, js, php, mysql, solidity, react ...
+- 📫 I'm in love with frontend and Backend (html, css, js, php, mysql, solidity, react ...<br />

 <!---
 MikelKraft/MikelKraft is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.